Godson-Blockbrainer/Data_enginering_projects/SQL_CDC_Implementation/README.md

 -Logs operations in a control table.
 -Truncates the staging table.

-## View the SQL script

-Usage

-1: Ensure database access to the staging and target tables.
-2: Adjust table names in the script if necessary.
-3: Execute the script in your SQL environment.

-Challenges and Solutions
+## Challenges and Solutions

-.Challenge: Identifying unique records.
+1:.Challenge: Identifying unique records.
 .Solution: Combined id and specialization for a composite key.

-Challenge: Detecting changes accurately.
+2: Challenge: Detecting changes accurately.
 Solution: Used EXCEPT DISTINCT for precise comparisons.

 Future Improvements

 Implement log-based CDC for real-time updates.
 Add error handling and transactions for robustness.

-References

 This is part of the Data Engineering Projects series.